DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/CASH-AND-BANK-MANAGEMENT/Modern-bank-reconciliation-migration.md

 Settle transaction bank statement field        | Not required - utilise Action 'Settle customer invoice' and add required setup on 'Step 2 (Optional): Identify customer account through invoice matching'
 Field format                                    | Not required, replaced with Operator in 'Step 2 (Optional): Identify customer account through invoice matching'
 Auto-post customer payment journal &  Auto-post and transfer customer payment journal  | Replaced with new Finance utilities field Post with three drop-down options: <br> •	Do not post <br> •	Post <br> •	Post and transfer
-Tax group                                   | Std has added to 'Generate voucher'.
-Where the offset company is intercompany, Finance utilities tax field is enabled and will provide intercompany tax options.
-Item tax group                              | Std has added to 'Generate voucher'.
-Where the offset company is intercompany, Finance utilities tax field is enabled and will provide intercompany tax options.
 Description mask                              | Enable feature 'Enable default descriptions for advanced bank reconciliation' and setup [Default descriptions](https://learn.microsoft.com/en-us/dynamics365/finance/cash-bank-management/apply-cash-adv-bank-rec#enable-default-descriptions-for-advanced-bank-reconciliation).
 Finance utilities will use the same default description on the intercompany transaction.
 Financial dimensions                          | Replaced with std.